FREE GROCERY GUIDE

 With strength training, for example, start small, and as you progress, increase the number of reps and sets and add more weight.
 The body adapts very quickly; in as little as two weeks, you may need a different routine.
 This is a great sign that you are getting stronger!

-If you find that you're suddenly exhausted, brain-fogged, and generally worse off, pare back.
+If you find that you're becoming exhausted, brain-fogged, and generally worse off following workouts, pare back.
 Let yourself fully recover before trying again with a less intense or shorter routine.

 Tip #5: Your Sweet Spot is a Moving Target